-For information about the definitions of PowerScript datatypes, see the PowerScript Reference.
+For information about the definitions of PowerScript datatypes, see Chapter 2, Datatypes in PowerScript Reference.

 9.2.1 Informix DateTime datatype

 The DateTime datatype is a contiguous sequence of boxes.
 Each box represents a component of time that you want to record.
 The syntax is: